Positive Relationships and Behaviour Management

-However, in the event that carers suspect that a child or young person is carrying or has concealed an item which may place the child or another person at risk, they should liaise with the police as a safeguarding measure but make best endeavours to obtain the item by using co-operation and negotiation skills.
-Other children, young people and adults should be asked to remove themselves from the situation to minimise the situation escalating.
+Should carers suspect that a child is carrying or has concealed an item which may place the child or another person at risk, they should try to obtain the item by co-operation/negotiation.

-5. Serious Incidents and use of Physical Intervention
+7. Serious Incidents and Use of Physical Intervention

-In the event of any serious incident (e.g. accident, violence or assault, damage to property), foster carers/residential staff should take the necessary action to protect children and themselves from immediate harm or injury; and then notify the relevant agencies immediately, namely the allocated social worker and/or out of hours.
+In the event of any serious incident (e.g. accident, violence or assault, damage to property), carers should take what actions they deem to be necessary to protect children/themselves from immediate harm or injury; and then notify the social worker/local authority immediately.

-If there is a risk of serious injury/harm, foster carers/residential staff should not use any form or Physical Intervention except as a last resort to prevent themselves or others from being injured or to prevent serious damage to property.
-If any form of Physical Intervention is used, it must be the least intrusive necessary to protect the child, carer(s) or others and they must be aware of the relevant Physical Intervention techniques.
+If there is a risk of serious injury/harm or damage to property, carers should not use any form of physical intervention except as a last resort to prevent themselves or others from being injured or to prevent serious damage to property.
+If any form of physical intervention is used, it must be the least intrusive necessary to protect the child, carer(s) or others.
+See also: Restrictive Physical Intervention and Restraint Procedure.

-At no time should carer or residential staff respond unless they are confident of managing the situation safely, without it escalation.
+At no time should carers act unless they are confident of managing the situation safely, without escalation or further injury.

-The carers/ residential staff should endeavour to deal with as many of the challenges that are involved in caring for children without recourse to the involvement of the Police, who should only be involved in two circumstances:
+As many as possible of the challenges that are involved in caring for children will be dealt with without recourse to the involvement of the police who should only be involved in two circumstances:

 - An emergency necessitating their immediate involvement to protect the child or others;

-- Making best endeavours to have a discussion with the allocated social worker and/or relevant Team Manager, Senior Manager from the local authority.
+- Following discussion with the child's social worker and/or relevant senior manager from the local authority.